dysonprotocol/docs/docs/names.md

 - Alice pays 20000dys (twenty thousand is 1% of 2000000dys) for the Community Pool
 - Bob sees that example.dys is a good name for his project
 - Bob buys example.dy using [names/sendMsgBuy](https://dys.dysonprotocol.com/commands?command=names/sendMsgBuy)
-- Alice recieves 2000000dys for a profit of 1998000dys
+- Alice receives 2000000dys for a profit of 1998000dys

 ## Why 30 days and no rebate or prorating?

-Dyson may be the first chain to implement a Harberger Tax nativly in the protocol for digitally scare goods.
+Dyson may be the first chain to implement a Harberger Tax natively in the protocol for digitally scarce goods.

 This is very different from pure property rights like Namecoin (and the subsequent squatting problems they have).

 1. The goal is for people to be forced to review the price they have set and deliberately set the optimal price again to minimize surprises if someone buys it.
 2. It is easier to reason about: 30 days.
 No rebates.
-There is no opportunity for someone to accidetally pay for a decade and empty their wallet.
+There is no opportunity for someone to accidentally pay for a decade and empty their wallet.

 ## What is a good price?